 You just can't beat an oven-roasted root vegetable.
-Or so I thought, until I discovered the wonders of Roasted Butternut Squash!
-The only kind of squash my mom ever cooked when I was growing up was summer squash...you know, the yellow kind and zucchini.
+Or so I thought, until I discovered the wonders of roasted squash!
+The only kind of squash my mom ever cooked when I was growing up was summer squash...you know, the yellow kind plus zucchini.

 How to Cut Butternut Squash

-For me, the trickiest part of preparing butternut squash has been figuring out how to cut it without slicing off a finger.
+For me, the trickiest part of learning to prepare this recipe was figuring out how to cut butternut squash without slicing off a finger.
 It can be hard to decide just how to tackle it yourself, but with a little direction, it's actually not difficult at all.

 - The key is to use a large, sharp knife to carefully slice off a thin piece from the bottom of the squash to give it stability.